giga-sec/gigaSec-Tech-Notes/README.md

-# Abstract:
+# Contents:
-- Screenshots (Contains light mode media)
+- Screenshots (Contains LIGHT MODE media)
-- Installation Process
+- Installation Process to be able to use my notes
 - Quick Guide of navigating my notes
 - Quick Guide about using my Obsidian Vault
 - Quick Guide about the topics I'm taking notes with

 ---
-Notes may contain grammatical errors and some wont make sense and will only make sense to me.
-Understand that I wrote this notes for me and to be understood by me.
-However, I highly encourage any attempts of correcting misinformation or grammars.
+---
+---
+### Summary of this readme file
+- Must **use a markdown editor that supports hyperlink** to take advantage of my notes
+- **Notes aren't CATEGORIZED into folders** by complete intention and design
+- **Categorization of each topics** is possible by the file **`3.
+Notes/+Home.md`**
+- Uses principles in [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), [Progressive Summarization](https://fortelabs.co/blog/series/ps/), [MOC](https://medium.com/@nickmilo22/in-what-ways-can-we-form-useful-relationships-between-notes-9b9ec46973c6), and [How I Take Smart Notes](https://www.amazon.com/How-Take-Smart-Notes-Nonfiction/dp/1542866502)
+- **You DON'T need to learn how I take notes or learn the mentioned principles above** to navigate my notes, simply read "Quick Guide of navigating my notes"
+- Taking notes with Programming, VIM, Git, Hacking, Networking, PC-Hardware, Linux, Windows,
+---
+---

 ## Screenshots (!Warning!
 Light Mode media below)